zarar7576/simple-pid/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/simple-pid.svg)](https://simple-pid.readthedocs.io/)
 [![License](https://img.shields.io/github/license/m-lundberg/simple-pid.svg)](https://github.com/m-lundberg/simple-pid/blob/master/LICENSE.md)

+Features to be added:
+1. Low Pass filter on D input
+2. Improve D gain calculation
+3. Add some type of auto tune

 A simple and easy to use PID controller in Python.
 If you want a PID controller without external dependencies that just works, this is for you!
 The PID was designed to be robust with help from [Brett Beauregards guide](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).

 Usage is very simple: